gcassel/Modular-Organizing-Terminology/terms/play.md

 #### Notes

 Activity is perceived as *play* when it doesn't feel truly and deeply risky, because the playful actions are either minor or easily redirected or abandoned.
-(Examples will be very helpful here.)
+(Examples would be very helpful here.)